Critical Race Theory is teaching white kids to feel guilty about things they had no part of!

 That's why we had so many laws passed to protect our kids from liberal progaganda

-2. Restricting teachers free speech is incredibly problematic.
-Politicians restricting speech they don't like is an element of government overreach that should concern people from any political party
+2. Restricting teachers free speech is a problem.
+Politicians restricting speech they don't like should concern people from any political party

 They are just making sure teachers teach the truth